RanaPrince/Extracting-Movie-Database/README.md

 Trying to get the data from the Movie database for any movie based an any text entered.
 The text matches the movie & for those all movies we'll have a data frama of the data
 & the meta data.
 The Data can be further downloaded as a csv.

 Further the implementation will be done for the internet Movie Database or commonly known as iMDb https://www.imdb.com/.
+Extracting data in same manner and putput for the same.

 Functionalities added to be : send the data extracted based on search terms to a certain ML Algo to predict any other recommendations that would match the users interests.
 Working with a recommender engine around this, the problem mentioned will be tackled providing  solution